letsencrypt/boulder/CONTRIBUTING.md

 ## Problems or questions?

-The best place to ask dev related questions is either [IRC](https://webchat.freenode.net/?channels=#letsencrypt-dev) or the [Community Forums](https://community.letsencrypt.org/).
+The best place to ask dev related questions is on the [Community Forums](https://community.letsencrypt.org/).